-We as ailing sufferers and more importantly as the primary accountable person for your body now need to adopt some velocious measures to stay healthy.
+We as ailing sufferers and more importantly as the primary accountable person for your body now need to adopt some ferocious measures to stay healthy.
 Over the years I have seen people grow more conscious of their fitness and start following healthy regimes; to avoid falling prey to ailments.
+Clearly, mHealth App Development has had a role to play in this change.

-However, you just cannot avoid certain ailments and medical emergencies and that is the reason mHealth came into being.
-The biggest aim of mHealth is to ensure that you stay connected with the best and proximal medicinal provisions with the aid of technology.
+However, you just cannot avoid certain ailments and medical emergencies and that is the reason mHealth app development came into being.
+The biggest aim of mHealth app development is to ensure that you stay connected with the best and proximal medicinal provisions with the aid of technology.

 What is mHealth